Ki Aikido

 Warm-up → Ki Development → Aikido techniques → Breathing / Meditation Exercise.

-Beginners will receive an introductory session where the art and training methods will be explained.
+Beginners will receive an introductory session where you'll be introduced to the art and practice.

 CLASS TYPE